Individualized Education Programs (IEPs): Tips for Teachers

 If parents disagree with any part of the CER or the IEP, mediation and hearings are options.

-It is important for teachers to understand the IEP process and the role they have in delivering instruction to students who have an IEP.
+It is important for teachers to understand the IEP process and their role in delivering instruction to students who have an IEP.
 Any questions related to an IEP can be directed to the team or the case manager assigned to a student.